 CICC Working Groups General Rules

-3) Each WG and CH nominates one coordinator and one or more vice-coordinators based in different geographical areas, who must be Supporting Members of the CICC.
+3) Each WG and CH nominates one coordinator and one or more vice-coordinators based in different geographical areas, who must be Members of the CICC.
 Nominations are renewed once every two years and are to be approved by the CICC Board (such approval to be sought immediately after the nomination of the new coordinator and vice-coordinator(s) by the WG or CH).
 The approved coordinator and vice-coordinator(s) will have to consent in writing to this regulation and the Code of Conduct of the CICC.
 The coordinator and vice-coordinator(s) of the WG and CH shall keep at all times an updated contact list of the Members of their WG or CH.
-The coordinator, vice-coordinator(s) and the companies they represent must be resident/registered in China.
-The Members can be nominated only once for each position.
+A minimum of one between the coordinator and vice-coordinator(s) and the companies they represent must be resident/registered in China.
+The Members can be nominated coordinator and or vice coordinator twice for each position.

 4) For the election of the new coordinator and vice-coordinator(s), a meeting of the WG or CH must be held after sending a notification at least 30 days in advance, asking the members that wish to do so to present their candidacy.
 During the voting, each participant can vote for two candidates.
-For a CH, the vote is secret and it is reserved to the meeting participants.
-Delegations are not accepted.
-For a WG, Members that cannot take part to the meeting but wish to vote, can cast their vote by sending an email to the Secretary General within 24 hours before the meeting.
+The vote is secret (proxies are not accepted).

 5) WG and CH meetings must be held at least every 3 months (at least 4 annual meetings).
 The Members that participate in the meeting must have a valid membership card for that year.
 Attendance by non-Members should be allowed only for get-to-know purposes and only once a year.

 6) A WG or CH organizes its activities independently.
 Each year, the coordinator and vice-coordinator(s) must prepare a general operation program containing the objectives and related steps to be undertaken.
-They must also pinpoint the main issues of their industry (or geographical area, in the case of a CH) and prepare a document (Position Paper) to sum them up, together with their related possible solutions.
-Said document will have to be approved by the Board and updated each year, as to keep track of both the work done and the steps to be implemented in the future.
+They must also pinpoint the main issues of their industry (or geographical area, in the case of a CH) and prepare a document (Position Paper) to sum them up, together with their related possible solutions and inform the CD and SG.
+Said document will have to be updated each year, as to keep track of both the work done and the steps to be implemented in the future.

 7) The coordinators (or the vice-coordinators) of a WG must inform the President (or a council member appointed by the President), and the SG about their scheduled meetings.
 Similarly, the coordinators (or the vice-coordinators) of a CH must inform the Vice-President and the local CICC Manager.
 They also have to schedule and attend the meetings.
 Afterwards, they must write the minutes that will be sent to all members.
 A monthly report must be sent to the Board by the coordinator.
 When deemed necessary, the Board may ask the coordinator to provide more details.